 - a) screwed piping and fittings; - b) piping diameters greater than 24 in.
-(610 mm);

-- c) temperatures exceeding 400 °F (205 °C) for carbon and low-alloy steel; - d) higher alloys (other than carbon steel and Cr-Mo); - e) spans in excess of 20 ft (6 m); - f) high external loads (e.g. refractory lined, pipe that is also used to support other pipe, rigging loads, and personnel support loading); - g) excessive vibration.
+(610 mm); - c) temperatures exceeding the upper limits noted above for the respective materials; - d) higher alloys (other than carbon steel, 1-1/4Cr-1/2Mo and austenitic stainless steel); - e) spans more than those listed in Table D.1 or 20 ft (6 m), whichever is less; - high external loads (e.g. refractory lined, pipe that is also used to support other pipe, rigging loads, and personnel support loading); - g) fatigue service includes vibration; - h) insulation thicknesses and densities greater than those assumed in the original calculations (refer to API 593).